June 26, 2022

 I admit my hope is but a poor scrap of what Jesus has actually said, but I remember a time when even a scrap was good enough for Jesus to grant a woman's heart-felt desire.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 267-268.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 267-268; and the writings of Amy-Jill Levine, et. al. See link below.

 Alan Roxburgh, Missional: Joining God in the Neighbourhood, 2011, Ch.
 10. (I'm reading this an iBook and can't give a paper page reference.)